ccstolley/otp/README.md

 FAQ
 --
 1. Shouldn't you encrypt the tokens?
-Yes.
-But this program doesn't.
-Sorry.
+Probably.
+Use `otp -` to read keys from stdin if you want avoid storing them in plaintext on disk.
 2. What about QR codes?
 You'll need to solve that with [other software](https://github.com/dlbeer/quirc).
 Sorry.
 3. Where do my tokens go?
 See Makefile.